Broken links to your live site

 Do not do this in the address bar of your browser as it will just search rather than list links.

-The results will list sites with link(s) to your old URL.
-Check each result and decide how important and practical it is to contact site owners with a request to update links to your SiteWorks site.
+The results will list sites with link(s) to the URL If the URL is to your old site check each result and decide how important and practical it is to contact site owners with a request to update links to your SiteWorks site.

 Some specific sites to check: